cadeli/CdlUI/README.md

   ![ScreenShot](https://raw.github.com/cadeli/CdlUI/master/CdlUIg/screenshots/scr1.png?raw=true)

-A row o on/off buttons with scrollbar
+A row of on/off buttons with scrollbar
 ----

-With 40 lines of code
+With 40 lines of code.
+On/off buttons are two states buttons, the color of the button depends of the current state.
+A toggle is associed to the tapUp.

   ![ScreenShot](https://raw.github.com/cadeli/CdlUI/master/CdlUIg/screenshots/scr2.png?raw=true)